serengil/tensorflow-101/README.md

 5- [Face Recognition with Google FaceNet Model](python/facenet.ipynb) ([Tutorial](https://sefiks.com/2018/09/03/face-recognition-with-facenet-in-keras/))

 This is an alternative to Oxford VGG model.
-Even though FaceNet has more complex structure, it runs slower and less successful than VGG-Face.
+Even though FaceNet has more complex structure, it runs slower and less successful than VGG-Face based on my observations and experiments.

 6- [Making Arts with Deep Learning: Artistic Style Transfer](python/style-transfer.ipynb) ( [Tutorial](https://sefiks.com/2018/07/20/artistic-style-transfer-with-deep-learning/) )